-While the burgers and potato salad are always enticing, it just wouldn’t be the 4th without fireworks.
-Check our our list of the best places to see 4th of July fireworks around Los Angeles this year.
+While the burgers and potato salad are always enticing, it just wouldn’t be a memorable Fourth of July celebration without fireworks.
+Check out our list of the best places to see 4th of July fireworks in Los Angeles with the whole family.

 RELATED: South Bay Guide To The 4th Of July

-From the beach to the Bowl, there are so many awesome LA spots to take in a 4th of July fireworks show.
-Here are some of the best events on the 4th of July across the city.
+From the beach to the Bowl, there are so many awesome spots in Los Angeles to take in July 4th fireworks show.
+Here are some of the best events across LA and Southern California on the 4th of July.

-Pack a picnic and head to Burton Chace Park for a fireworks show on the water with synchronized music.
-The show starts at 9 p.m. and lasts approximately 20 minutes.
-This is a very popular event, so if you want to grab spot arrive as early as 1 p.m. to ensure you can join the celebration.
+For the most family-friendly experience, pack a picnic with your own food and head to the best viewing area – Burton Chace Park for a family-friendly party setting for a fireworks show on the water with synchronized music.
+This is a popular event, so if you want to grab a spot, arrive as early as 1 pm to ensure you can join the celebration.
+The show starts at 9 pm and lasts approximately 20 minutes.

-This fireworks spectacular lights up the night above Pali High at 9 p.m.
-Advance tickets are required to attend and space is limited, so if you’re planning to watch reserve your tickets early.
+Later that evening, the Pacific Palisades Fireworks Spectacular lights up the night above Pali High at 9 pm (Gates close at 8:45 pm).
+Advance general admission tickets are required to attend, and space is limited, so if you’re planning to watch, reserve your tickets early.

-The annual celebration is back once more at West LA College.
-The show takes place on July 3 at dusk.
-Gates open at 3:30 p.m. for a full afternoon of live music and food leading up to the main event.
+Don’t miss the Culver City Exchange Club’s Fourth of July Fireworks Display at West Los Angeles College.
+Gates open at 3:30 pm for an entire afternoon of live music and food leading up to the main event at dusk.
 Be sure to arrive early to grab a good spot.

 A night out at the Hollywood Bowl is always fun, but it’s especially exciting when you’re celebrating the 4th of July.
 Hosted by Steve Martin and Martin Short, the show with the LA Phil kicks off at 7:30 p.m. on July 4.
 The same show is also running on July 2 – 3.

 The City of Calabasas hosts this annual 4th of July fireworks celebration that includes a Family Fun Zone with inflatables, games, arts and crafts, and more.
-The event begins at 4 p.m. and the evening also includes a dance party.
-The fireworks show starts at 9 p.m.
-Advance tickets are required and can be purchased online. ($12/ person, kids under 2 free) This show always sells out so be sure to snag tickets early.
+The event begins at 5 pm, and the evening also includes a dance party.
+The fireworks show starts at 9 pm.
+Advance tickets are required and can be purchased online. ($12/ person, kids under 2 free).
+This show always sells out, so be sure to snag tickets early.

 What are your favorite places to watch fireworks?
 Share any we missed on our Local Anchor Facebook group.